TissueImageAnalytics/tiatoolbox/docs/algorithms/theory-idars.rst

     |       to :math:`nts` add :math:`r` further tiles randomly chosen
             from :math:`\mathcal{S}_i`

-The above pseudocode gives a crude but correct summary of the Python computer program discussed and explained in the paper by **Bilal et al**, referred to above.
+The above pseudocode gives a crude but correct summary of the Python computer program discussed and explained in the paper by **Bilal et al**, cited in the first paragraph above.
 The pseudocode is also a correct summary of the slightly different IDaRS program in this repository.
-It is somewhat more careful than the pseudocode presented in the Supplement to the original paper.
+It is more careful than the pseudocode presented in the Supplement to the original paper.

 The IDaRS algorithm is effective because it is very likely that the :math:`k` chosen tiles combined with iteratively updated random :math:`r` tiles will contribute most to moving the weights in